Hezekiah Griggs

 Hezekiah Griggs III (October 27, 1988 – December 22, 2016) was an American entrepreneur, philanthropist, and investor.
 He was the founder and managing partner of H360Capital, an early-stage venture capital firm, making him the youngest African-American venture capitalist at the time.
-Griggs was also a college lecturer and motivational speaker.
+He was also a college lecturer and motivational speaker.

 In 2011, Griggs was recognized by the White House for his philanthropy and public-private partnerships with urban communities.
-He was named a 'Legend in the Making' at the 55th anniversary of the Montgomery bus boycott.
+He was named a "Legend in the Making" at the 55th anniversary of the Montgomery bus boycott.

 Griggs died at age 28 in a car accident.

 Early life

 Griggs was born and raised in Passaic, New Jersey.
 He attended and played sports at Passaic High School.
 He grew up in a single-parent household while facing the conflicts of inner-city poverty.
 He often attributed his humble beginnings as a major factor in his entrepreneurial mindset.

-By age twelve, Griggs had started several small businesses.
+By age 12, Griggs had started several small businesses.
 He started publishing magazines shortly before attending high school.
-He has been referred to as "America's Youngest Media Mogul,' after developing an umbrella corporation, HG3media, that published several free magazines for teens.
+He has been referred to as "America's Youngest Media Mogul," after developing an umbrella corporation, HG3media, that published several free magazines for teens.
 Although Griggs had a lot of success as a teenager, he also experienced business failures.
-In an interview with Black Enterprise magazine, he asserted, "Failure is valuable", and continued creating businesses until his early twenties.
+In an interview with Black Enterprise magazine, he asserted, "Failure is valuable," and continued creating businesses until his early twenties.